Updated September 15, 2020

 Asking, again, for people to consider how vital Firefighters and Medics are in the long run, and how much they do for the community.

 Because if you consider defunding the police, it will mean defunding the fire department.
+And we still don’t know what the IAFF is doing in response to this.

 How does that work? let’s talk about it.